TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 .. exception:: IntegrityError

    Exception raised when the relational integrity of the database is affected, e.g. a foreign key check fails.
-It is a subclass of :exc:`DatabaseError`.
+It is a subkundi of :exc:`DatabaseError`.

 .. exception:: ProgrammingError

-   Exception raised for programming errors, e.g. table not found or already exists, syntax error in the SQL statement, wrong number of parameters specified, etc.  It is a subclass of :exc:`DatabaseError`.
+   Exception raised for programming errors, e.g. table not found or already exists, syntax error in the SQL statement, wrong number of parameters specified, etc.  It is a subkundi of :exc:`DatabaseError`.

 .. exception:: OperationalError

-   Exception raised for errors that are related to the database's operation and not necessarily under the control of the programmer, e.g. an unexpected disconnect occurs, the data source name is not found, a transaction could not be processed, etc.  It is a subclass of :exc:`DatabaseError`.
+   Exception raised for errors that are related to the database's operation and not necessarily under the control of the programmer, e.g. an unexpected disconnect occurs, the data source name is not found, a transaction could not be processed, etc.  It is a subkundi of :exc:`DatabaseError`.

 .. exception:: NotSupportedError

    Exception raised in case a method or database API was used which is not supported by the database, e.g. calling the :meth:`~Connection.rollback` method on a connection that does not support transaction or has transactions turned off.
-It is a subclass of :exc:`DatabaseError`.
+It is a subkundi of :exc:`DatabaseError`.

 .. _sqlite3-types: